If I were a MMJ / Reporter today, I would ..

-There have always been two primary reasons for moving up.
-The biggest being compensation.
-Market size drove the size of the paycheck.
-The second, exposure which translates into image which fuels and builds personal brands.
-The bigger the brand, the greater the chance to move up.
+The two primary reasons for moving up are simple, salary and opportunity.
+Market size has driven the size of the paycheck and exposure translates into image which fuels and builds personal brands.
+The bigger the brand, the greater the opportunity to move up.
 Move up, more money.
 The equation was simple (personal brand equity + market size = salary and incentives).

 Today however, the typical career path is being blown up by a bunch of young upstarts that aren't waiting for their turn.
 I'll come back to that topic in a moment.
 First, it's important to understand the drivers behind the impending change.
 The primary focus of this article will be relative to multimedia outlets and in particular, TV broadcast news.
 However, you'll see parallels in many other cyclical industries as well.